Ligawasan: Government

-Officers-in-charge (OIC) was selected by BARMM Chief Minister Murad Ebrahim to fill positions in the municipal government pending regular elections in 2025.
+Officers-in-charge (OIC) were selected by Bangsamoro Chief Minister Murad Ebrahim to fill positions in the municipal government pending regular elections in 2025.
 The municipality remains under the jurisdiction of the Special Geographic Area pending the creation of a new province.

 Ismael Sultan Mama is the mayor of Ligawasan since June 30, 2025.
-He previously served in (OIC) capacity at the inception of the municipality.
+He previously served as OIC at the creation of the municipality.